deng-ai-lab/SFHformer/README.md

 School of Astronautics, Beihang University, Beijing, China

 #### News
+Thanks for your interest in our work, we will continue to optimize our code.
+If you have any other questions, please feel free to raise them in the issues, and I will try my best to address them!
+- **Apr 11, 2025:** We release some visualizations of the dataset in the Visual result section.
-- **Mar 27, 2025:** We release the pre-training weights of ITS and OTS for dehazing with the test code in the dehazing folder.
+- **Mar 27, 2025:** We release the pre-training weights of ITS and OTS with the test code in the dehazing folder.
 - **Oct 17, 2024:** The train code is now open and our paper is available [here](https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/06190.pdf)!
 - **Jul 25, 2024:** Paper accepted at ECCV 2024.